kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Pistis Sophia.md

-**Pistis Sophia**
+# Pistis Sophia

 **A Gnostic Collection: Mostly Extracts from the Books of the Saviour, with Additional Selections from Related Literature**

-Translated by G. R. S. Mead
-London: J. M. Watkins
+1921: Translated by G. R. S. Mead, London: J. M. Watkins

-[1921]
+2024: Modernized by ChatGPT-4o; Edited/Revised by Kevin L. Freeman

+## STATUS

+Draft; this content features the full modernized text, but has not yet been edited for structure and/or correction.

+**Begin Text**

+## CONTENTS

+---

 **Biographical Information:**
 G. R. S. (George Robert Stow) Mead [1863-1933]

-Scanned, proofread, and formatted at sacred-texts.com in June 2005 by John Bruno Hare.
-This text is in the public domain in the United States because it was published before 1923.## CONTENTS
+## STATUS

+Draft; this content features the full modernized text, but has not yet been edited for structure and/or correction.

 ### PAGE